 I've had this idea in my sketchbook for a while.
 It's a piece where the figure has an impossible load on his back.
 In an attempt to balance and secure his cargo - the figure pulls on the ropes, and his load up top shifts from side to side.
 The piece measures 7" x 31" x 10".
-He will be in my show at Obsolete, which opens September 8th.

 Click on the images for a close look.